-Payday loans are a common financial product that you’ve most likely heard of if you’ve ever needed quick cash and their market is expected to continue growing.
+Payday loans are a common financial product that you’ve most likely heard of if you’ve ever needed to borrow money through quick cash.
+Payday loans are popular, and the payday loan market is expected to continue growing.
 According to Globe News Wire, the payday loans market was estimated to be worth roughly USD 33.5 Billion in 2021 and is expected to reach USD 42.6 Billion by 2028.¹

-These loans are usually repaid within two weeks or on your next payday, hence the name.
+Payday loans are usually repaid within two weeks or on the borrower’s next paycheck is due, usually straight from the borrower’s bank account, hence the name.
 But because payday loans generally have high interest rates, they can be difficult to repay on time.
-And if you don’t repay on time, the lender may extend your loan and charge you additional fees or interest.
+And if you don’t repay on time, the payday lender may extend your loan and charge you additional fees or interest.
 This is called “rollover.”
+Most payday lenders have rollovers for these short term loan options.
+Payday loan amounts usually are for a few hundred dollars.

 Luckily, there are now several alternatives to payday loans and title loans.
 One is called a “personal installment loan.”
 These loans are usually repaid over a longer period of time than payday loans, sometimes up to a couple of years.
-They also allow borrowers to get more money (up to several thousand dollars in some cases).
+They also allow borrowers to get more money (up to several thousand dollars with loan amounts in some cases).
+You can find personal loan options with a credit union, bank, or online lender.

 At CreditNinja, we think the most important thing to remember, regardless of which loan you choose to take, is that making your payments on time and in full will keep you from ending up in a debt cycle.